open-estuary/appbenchmark/README.md

 # Estuary Application Benchmark Test
 ## <a name="1">Introduction</a>
 It is to maintain application benchmark test scripts including:
-- Scripts which setup server and client
+- Scripts which setup benchmark test server and client
 - Scripts which perform benchmark test

 >  Bebfore running Ansible, it is necessary to create new account on target servers.
 Then the later test could use this account to login in target servers without password.